-The Bonds are not designated as Covered Parity Bonds and, consequently, are not secured by the amounts on deposit in the Reserve Subaccount.
-See Appendix A-Summary of Bond Ordinance and the New Money Ordinance for definitions of Covered Parity Bonds and Reserve Requirement.
+The Bond Documents provide that the Bonds will not be designated as Covered Parity Bonds and, consequently, from and after the Reserve Covenant Date, the Bonds will no longer be secured by the amounts on deposit in the Reserve Subaccount.
+See Appendix A-Summary of Bond Ordinance for definitions of Covered Parity Bonds and Reserve Requirement.

-In the Bond Ordinance, the City has covenanted that it will, so long as any Covered Parity Bonds are outstanding, maintain the Reserve Subaccount at the lesser of (i) Maximum Annual Debt Service on all Parity Bonds outstanding at the time of calculation or (ii) 125% of Average Annual Debt Service on all Parity Bonds outstanding at the time of calculation (the "Reserve Requirement").
-Under the Bond Documents, the City must fund any increase in the Reserve Requirement due to the issuance of additional Covered Parity Bonds by a deposit of Parity Bond proceeds, Net Revenue in no more than five annual installments, or a Reserve Security.
+Until the occurrence of the Reserve Covenant Date (defined below), the City has covenanted that it will, so long as any Covered Parity Bonds are outstanding, maintain the Reserve Subaccount at the lesser of (i) Maximum Annual Debt Service on all Parity Bonds outstanding at the time of calculation or (ii) 125% of Average Annual Debt Service on all Parity Bonds outstanding at the time of calculation (the "Reserve Requirement").
+Under the Bond Documents, the City must fund any increase in the Reserve Requirement due to the issuance of the Bonds by a deposit of Parity Bond proceeds, Net Revenue in no more than five annual installments, or a Reserve Security.
 See Appendix A-Summary of Bond Ordinance.

-As of the Issue Date, the City will have obtained consents of 60% of the Registered Owners of the Parity Bonds then outstanding, in accordance with the provisions of the applicable Outstanding Parity Bond Documents, and the Reserve Covenant Date will occur.
-See Table 4, Note 2.
-Therefore, upon issuance of the Bonds, the Reserve Subaccount will secure only such Parity Bonds as are designated as "Covered Parity Bonds" and the Reserve Requirement will be calculated based on debt service relating to Covered Parity Bonds only.
+From and after the Reserve Covenant Date (as defined below), the Reserve Subaccount will secure only such Parity Bonds as are designated as "Covered Parity Bonds" and the Reserve Requirement will be calculated based on debt service relating to Covered Parity Bonds only.